Welcome to Waccabuc Country Club

 Other Clubhouse premises - Appropriate "club casual" attire may be worn.

-Unacceptable Attire: Excluded at all times from Clubhouse premises are denim in any form, souvenir tee shirts, men’s tank tops, very short shorts or skirts, cargo pants, cargo shorts, sweatsuits (shirts, pants or shorts), bare feet or bathing attire (bathing suits, flip-flops, sport sandals or shower slides).
+Unacceptable Attire: Excluded at all times from Clubhouse premises are denim in any form (including jackets), souvenir and plain tee shirts, men’s tank tops, yoga pants, leggings, open midriffs, very short shorts or skirts, cargo pants or shorts, work out clothes/sweatsuits/joggers/hoodies (shirts, pants or shorts), bare feet or bathing attire (bathing suits, flip-flops, sport sandals or shower slides).
 Tennis attire and athletic shoes may not be worn in the Clubhouse dining rooms or during the evening in the Bar or on the Terrace, with the exception of scheduled post event buffets.
-Ladies and gentlemen must remove sport hats, including baseball hats and visors, before entering the Clubhouse.
+Gentlemen must remove sport hats, including baseball hats and visors, before entering the Clubhouse.

 Terrace

-- Sunday - Friday evenings: Long pants are required for men (13 years old and up).
+- In the evening: Long pants are required for men (13 years old and up).

 - At other times: Appropriate "club casual" attire may be worn .